telerik/winforms-docs/gridview/hierarchical-grid/hierarchy-of-one-to-many-relations.md

 ````

 {{endregion}}
 >note There is an example demonstrating how to build hierarchy containing one-to-many relations in the demo application.
 >

-##
-    Formatting tabs
+## Formatting tabs

-In some cases you may want to set custom text to the tabs of the child views different than
-    the text of the template's caption.
-In this case, the solution is to use the
-    [

-    Formatting events]({%slug winforms/gridview/cells/formatting-cells%})
-    that RadGridView exposes, and more specifically, the ViewCellFormatting event.
-This event will give you
-    access to the detail cell that contains the whole RadPageViewElement and from this element you will be
-    able to set the text of each tab separately.
-For example, if we need to display the count of the
-    rows in each view, we can use the following code snippet in order to apply our custom text:
+In some cases you may want to set custom text to the tabs of the child views different than the text of the template's caption.
+In this case, the solution is to use the [Formatting events]({%slug winforms/gridview/cells/formatting-cells%}) that RadGridView exposes, and more specifically, the ViewCellFormatting event.
+This event will give you access to the detail cell that contains the whole RadPageViewElement and from this element you will be able to set the text of each tab separately.
+For example, if we need to display the count of the rows in each view, we can use the following code snippet in order to apply our custom text:

-    #_[C#]_

 {{source=..\SamplesCS\GridView\HierarchicalGrid\HierarchyOfOneToManyRelation.cs region=formattingTabs}}
 {{source=..\SamplesVB\GridView\HierarchicalGrid\HierarchyOfOneToManyRelation.vb region=formattingTabs}}